How To Pick A Tax Accountant

 An accountant can live anywhere.
 It is not necessary that they live near you.

 When looking for an accountant locally, look for one who advertises small business or home business tax preparation.
-Ideally, like my accountant, the person will be a work at home accountant him/herself.
+Like my accountant, ideally the person will be a work at home accountant themselves.

 You should be able to find a few who may look like they would work for you, then take the next step to qualify them.